mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

             Fast and random noise, changes with every brush stroke.

     *   Stroke
-            This input goes slowly from zero to one while the stroke is being applied.
+            This input goes slowly from 0.0 to 1.0 while the stroke is being applied.
 This is related to "stroke duration" and "stroke holdtime" settings.

     *   Direction
-            This input defines angle of stroke, in degrees.
+            This input defines angle of a stroke, in degrees.
+This is same as tilt-direction in Krita.

     *   Declination
             This input defines the declination of the stylus tilt.